 At Hodge Jones and Allen, we use our legal knowledge and experience to advise and represent clients charged with a range of sexual offences including:

 However, we don’t just treat our cases as legal problems.
 Being accused of a sexual offence will have implications for every area of your life.
 As part of a multi-disciplinary practice we can also provide expert advice on the effects on your employment, on your relationships (including access to children) and even on the possibility that the accusation might be a prelude to bringing a civil claim.

-We can advise you on publicity and, for those clients in a professional field we can we can advise you on any regulatory matters that arise, even from an accusation alone.
-If you feel you do have a problem, we can refer you to the very best counsellors and therapists in this field.
+We can advise you on publicity and reputation, and for those clients in a professional field we can we can advise you on any regulatory matters that arise, even from an accusation alone.
+If you feel you do have a sex-related problem, we can refer you to the very best counsellors and therapists in this field.